Menactra Vaccine

 - You have ever been diagnosed with Guillain-Barré Syndrome (GBS), as this condition may recur after vaccination.

-- You have a bleeding disorder or low platelet count (thrombocytopenia), as the vaccine is administered intramuscularly and could pose a bleeding risk.
+- You have a bleeding disorder or a low platelet count (thrombocytopenia), as the vaccine is administered intramuscularly and may pose a risk of bleeding.

 - You are taking immunosuppressive medication or have a weakened immune system due to illness or treatment, the vaccine may not be as effective for you.